babylonchain/babylon/x/zoneconcierge/README.md

 The Zone Concierge module is responsible for checkpointing headers of PoS blockchains.
 Specifically, the Zone Concierge module

-- leverages IBC light clients for receiving and verifying headers from PoS blockchains;
+- leverages IBC light clients for checkpointing PoS blockchains;
 - intercepts and indexes headers from PoS blockchains; and
 - provides proofs that a header is finalized by Bitcoin.

-**IBC Light Client for Checkpointing PoS blockchains.** Babylon leverages the IBC light client protocol to receive and verify headers of PoS blockchains, ensuring the following security properties when the PoS blockchain has more than 2/3 honest voting power and there exists at least 1 honest relayer.
+**Leveraging IBC light clients for checkpointing PoS blockchains.** Babylon leverages the IBC light client protocol to receive and verify headers of PoS blockchains, ensuring the following security properties when the PoS blockchain has more than 2/3 honest voting power and there exists at least 1 honest relayer.

 - **Safety:** The IBC light client is consistent with the PoS blockchain.
 - **Liveness:** The IBC light client keeps growing.